jmtt646089/neonstack/README.md

 Add your newly created repo as a Vercel project, copy over all the values from your `.env` into the envinronment variables section, and deploy your app.

 *️⃣ Erros, modules not found, components/ui/button, hooks/useMobile, ... when deploy to Vercel
-*️⃣ replace the alias for above  in components/ui/sidebar in github, find @, replace to ../..
+*️⃣ replace the alias for above  in components/ui/sidebar in github, find @/, replace to ../../ etc *️⃣
-*️⃣